 Just a few days ago, in her special address at the World Economic Forum in Davos, EU Commission president Ursula Von Der Leyen announced a Net-Zero Industry Act, to make green EU industries more competitive in the global scenario.

-From the same place, ECB president Christine Lagarde said the ECB will “stay on course” and increase interest rates for as long as eurozone inflation is above the target of 2%.
+During the same event, ECB president Christine Lagarde said that the ECB will ‘stay on course’ and increase interest rates for as long as eurozone inflation is above the target of 2%.

-The ECB has a much better option to support the green transition and the competitiveness of European business, all while working toward its mandate of maintaining price stability.
+The ECB has a much better option to support the green transition and the competitiveness of European businesses, all while working towards its mandate of maintaining price stability.
 That is adopting differentiated rates in refinancing operations for investments that can speed up energy efficiency and renewables.

 Lower rates for green investments: a new tool to be considered

-The weight of fossil fuels on current inflation must be remembered: fossil energy, which is the culprit of the high energy prices we see today, represents 3/4 of the EU’s energy consumption.
+The heavy influence of fossil fuels on current inflation must be remembered: fossil energy, which is the culprit with regard to the high energy prices we see today, represents 3/4 of the EU’s energy consumption.

-Interest rates are obsolete tools that won’t address the energy crisis and will not free the EU countries from their fossil fuels dependency.
-Will the European Parliament – and subsequently the ECB – play its part to find an innovative solution in favour of the renewables sector and the planet?
+Interest rates are obsolete tools that won’t address the energy crisis and will not free EU countries from their fossil fuel dependency.
+Will the European Parliament – and subsequently the ECB – play its part in finding an innovative solution in favour of the renewables sector and the planet?